 This Rhubarb Martini is made with a simple rhubarb syrup that is mixed with vodka and lime juice.
-This adult beverage is a shaken cocktail with sweet and tart flavor.
-It is a pretty pink color, cold, and refreshing!
+Make this easy summer cocktail by shaking the the ingredients with ice in a cocktail shaker for a refreshing pink vodka drink.

 I love to make new and unique recipes to make with the sour stalk, and this rhubarb martini one of my newest ones!